AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 ### External accounts {#acs-gs-ext-accounts}

 As an administrator, you are responsible for configuring and maintaining Campaign external accounts.
 As in Campaign Standard, external accounts are used by technical processes such as technical workflows or campaign workflows.

-For example, when setting up a file transfer in a workflow or a data exchange with any other application (Adobe Target, Experience Manager, etc.), you need to select an external account.
-Learn more in the [External account configuration](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/external-accounts){target="_blank"} documentation.
+The transition process to Campaign v8 takes care of your existing Campaign Standard external accounts: they are now available in the client console.

+Learn more about the [External account configuration](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/external-accounts){target="_blank"}.

 <!--